 150 Years of Tertiary Education in Bendigo

-In 2023 La Trobe University will celebrate 150 Years of Tertiary Education in Bendigo.
+In 2023 La Trobe University is celebrating 150 Years of Tertiary Education in Bendigo.

 Commencing with the Bendigo School of Mines in 1873, La Trobe University is proud to continue the legacy of offering high quality, accessible education to the Bendigo Community.